It’s not quite Bangkok. But the gay scene of Chiang Mai is definitely no Vatican City…

 Gay tour of Thailand

 Discover how Thailand earned its moniker ‘The Land of Smiles' on this awesome gay tour with Out Adventures.
 The boys over at OA run four annual departures through the country with stops in Bangkok, Chiang Mai, Krabi, and Phuket.
-Their April departure even aligns with the country's famous Songkran water festival.
-As the old circuit ditty goes, LET'S GET SOAKING WET!
+It's a fantastic way for first-timers to Thailand to get a thorough flavor of this incredible country with a fabulous bunch of squirrel friends to hand.

 Is Chiang Mai safe for gay travelers?

 Chiang Mai was super receptive to us as a gay couple.
-Like the rest of Thailand, Chiang Mai is one of the most progressive places in all of Asia.
+Like the rest of Thailand, Chiang Mai is one of the safest places in all of Asia to vist.
 The locals are very welcoming of tourists, including those who are LGBTQ.
 We walked hand in hand down one of the busiest streets in the city and didn’t experience so much as a raised eyebrow.

 There was no issue with us getting a double bed in any of the hotels we stayed in.
 We were always treated with the same respect as any straight couple would be.